totten/civix/doc/download.md

 There are a few procedures for installing.
 Here are key differences:

 * __Executable binary vs source code__:
     * __Executable binary (`civix.phar`)__: The PHAR executable is designed to be portable.
-It is a single file which can be plugged into many configurations/environments.
+It is a single file which can be called in any supported environment.
     * __Source code (`civix.git`)__:  The source-code is used for developing and debugging `civix`.
 It requires more tooling and lacks some of the portability features in the PHAR.
 (However, if there is a compatibility bug, then the source-code may make it easier to diagnose, fix, or work-around.)
 * __Standalone tool vs project tool__: